M-arcus/cloudron-docs/docs/documentation/installation.md

 ## Domain Setup

-Once the installation is complete, navigate to `https://<IP>` and accept the self-signed certificate.
+Once installation is complete, navigate to `https://<IP>` and accept the self-signed certificate.

 <center>
 <img src="/img/setupdns.png" class="shadow" width="500px">
 </center>

-Provide a [second level domain](https://en.wikipedia.org/wiki/Second-level_domain) like `smartserver.io`.
-Cloudron's web interface will then be available at the `my.smartserver.io` and apps will be installed into subdomains like `blog.smartserver.io`, `git.smartserver.io` and so son.
+Provide a domain like `smartserver.io`.
+Cloudron's admin interface will then be available at the `my.smartserver.io` and apps will be installed into subdomains like `blog.smartserver.io`, `git.smartserver.io` and so on.

 It is safe to use a domain name that is already in use, just make sure that the `my` subdomain is available.